NordicSemiconductor/asset-tracker-cloud-app-aws-js/README.md

 scope to only the needed ones.
 They can also be used to [run the end-to-end tests on GitHub Actions](#running-end-to-end-tests-using-github-actions).

-Add these environment variables to you `.envrc`.
+Add these environment variables to your `.envrc`.
 Then run `direnv allow` to allow it.

 ```bash